Konavle: History

+In 1597, the people of Konavle had 7 merchant sailing ships.
+By 1605 they had 6 large and 8 smaller ships from the Cavtat Captaincy.
+From 1704 to 1734, the people of Cavtat had 31 merchant sailing ships of international importance, while the entire Republic of Ragusa had 85.
+From 1734 to 1744, they had 28 sailing ships.
+From 1745 to 1759, there were 50 sea captains from Konavle, 37 from Sabioncello, 21 from Ragusa and Gruž.
+Konavle remained part of the Republic of Ragusa as its largest granary until its abolition in 1808.
+After a short-lived French occupation, Konavle was ravaged by Montenegrin and Russian invaders, and after the Congress of Vienna in 1815, it passed under Austrian rule along with the rest of the Ragusan possessions.

+Major floods destroyed the grapes in 1905 and 1906, and in 1901 the railway was put into operation.
+In the second half of the 19th century, the first schools, telegraphs and steamships arrived.
+The first Lower Boys' Elementary School was opened in Cavtat in 1824, and was led by Professor Niko Gjurian.
+The post office in Cavtat was opened in 1840, and the first telegraph started working on November 12, 1865.
+The post office in Čilipi was opened on September 21, 1907, and the telegraph on December 22, 1909.
+In 1929 only 1063 tourists stayed in Cavtat, of which 135 were foreign.
+For comparison in 1979, 56425 tourists stayed, 38533 of which were foreign.

-Though considerably damaged during the Croatian War of Independence, Konavle maintains its status as one of the wealthiest municipalities in all of Croatia, consistently ranking amongst the ten richest.
+During the Croatian War of Independence the region was occupied from October 1991 to May 1992 by Yugoslav Army forces from the Republic of Montenegro.
+Though considerably damaged at the time of its liberation, Konavle maintains its status as one of the wealthiest municipalities in Dalmatia and all of Croatia, consistently ranking amongst the ten richest.

 Geography

 Konavle is actually a narrow field located between the Sniježnica mountain and the Adriatic Sea, spanning the area from the coastal town of Cavtat to the Montenegrin border at Prevlaka.
 Other than Cavtat, only the southernmost village of Molunat is located on the coast, while the other 30 villages are in the hinterland.

 The Sniježnica peak at 1234 meters of altitude is the highest point of the Dubrovnik-Neretva County and village of Kuna with its 700 m altitude is the highest village in the county.
 Although Gruda is the administrative center of the municipality, the largest settlement is Cavtat.

-A few kilometres from Cavtat there is "Pasjača", the 2020 most beautiful beach in Europe, hidden below the Konavle cliffs.
+A few kilometres from Cavtat there is Pasjača, selected by Forbes in 2024 as the most beautiful beach in Europe, hidden below the Konavle cliffs.